raspberrypilearning/target-practice/en/step_2.md

 filename: main.py — draw()
 line_numbers: true
 line_number_start: 17
-line_highlights: 28-30
+line_highlights: 26
 ---
 def draw():
   # Things to do in every frame

-  global GREEN, GREY, BLUE, BROWN, WHITE

-  GREEN = color(149, 212, 122)
+  GREEN = color(149, 212, 122) # Red = 149, Green = 212, Blue = 122
-  GREY = color(236, 236, 236)
+  GREY = color(236, 236, 236) # Equal amounts of all colours
   BLUE = color(92, 204, 206)
   BROWN = color(145, 96, 51)
-  WHITE = color(255,255,255)
+  WHITE = color(255,255,255) # Maximum Red, Green and Blue make white

   fill(BLUE)

 --- /code ---

-**Tip:** When Python programmers won't be changing the value of a variable as the program is running, they name it with UPPERCASE LETTERS.
+**Tip:** In Python UPPER and lower case letters are different.
+When you see a variable name like BLUE then you must type it in CAPITAL letters.
+In Python, an UPPER case name is often used to show that a variable won't be changed and will always have the same value.

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-The coordinates system used by p5 has an <span style="color: #0faeb0; font-weight: bold;"> origin point (0,0) </span> in the top-left of the screen.
-This top-left positioning of x = 0 and y = 0 is very popular to use when programming apps and games.
+Coordinates in p5 start from an <span style="color: #0faeb0; font-weight: bold;"> origin point (0,0) </span> in the top-left of the screen.
+This top-left positioning of x = 0 and y = 0 is commonly used when programming apps and games.
 If you have used Scratch or plotted charts on paper you might be used to seeing x = 0 and y = 0 in the centre.

 ![An animated gif showing a ellipse moving across the canvas.
 It's current x and y coordinates are displayed as it moves.](images/coords_animation.gif)
 </p>

 --- task ---

-Now, draw rectangle by calling the `rect(x_coordinate, y_coordinate, width, height)` function after your `fill()` code.
+The `rect(x_coordinate, y_coordinate, width, height)` function draws a rectangle.

-The rectangle will start in the top-left corner of the screen at coordinates (0,0):
 + The **x_coordinate** controls the horizontal position
 + The **y_coordinate** controls the vertical postion

-The rectangle will have a width of `400` and a height of `250`.
+After your `fill()` code draw a `rect()` for the sky.
+The rectangle will start in the top-left corner of the screen at coordinates (`0`,`0`), have a width of `400` to match the width of the canvas and a height of `250`.

 ![A blue rectangle with a coordinates grid showing the position of the sky rectangle starting in the top corner, above a grey rectangle.](images/sky_coords.png)